 3 Greece Digital Nomad Visa Application Steps

-- Submit your application and documents to the appropriate Greek consulate via email or registered letter.
+- Submit your application and supporting documents to the relevant Greek consulate via email or registered mail.

-- Wait up to 10 days for confirmation that they’ve received your application.
+- Allow up to 10 days for confirmation that they have received your application.

-- Wait further for approval (about a month).
+- You will wait for further approval (approximately a month).

 Pros and Cons of Being a Digital Nomad in Greece